-Did you know there is a link between your mood and the foods you eat?
+Did you know there is a link between your mood and the products you consume?
+That is why it’s so important to have a healthy diet that has all the required nutrients in, it can have a big effect on your emotions and how you feel.
+Some people even take d-glucuronolactone supplements to improve their mood daily!
 Almost everyone has experienced the effect food has on their mood.
 Think Thanksgiving.
 Most people would like nothing more than to take a nap after the scrumptious meal.
 Researchers call this the food-mood connection.
 To better understand this, let’s take a look at serotonin.

 Serotonin and Its Effects